NitchayaninT/data-mining/Process/ch5/Classification Methods 2.md

 ![[Screenshot 2025-10-16 at 12.51.35.png]]

 Can be misleading because if the matching is 1,1 or 0,0, it cannot tell a difference. only that they're similar but it doesn't know they're similar in "**what sense**"
+If the categories (like is student, is not student) have equal weights, 1,1 and 0,0 both mean "same".
+So SMC is appropriate
 - **Similarity : Jaccard**

 ![[Screenshot 2025-10-16 at 12.58.32.png]]